 d) The sterilization method that uses moist heat above 100 degrees Celcius

 14) Nonionizing radiation and ionizing radiation are sterilization methods mainly used in hospitals.
 Ultraviolet radiation is one example of nonionizing radiation, name the ionizing radiation?

 15) Identify the temperature and time period commonly used for the hot air oven while sterilizing glassware in the laboratory

 b) 63 degrees Celcius for 30 mins

 d) 160 degrees Celcius for 45 mins

-16) An outbreak of enteric infection occurred in 1996 in the USA .
-It was found that numerous children got sick after the consumption of a specific juice company.
-The investigation reports showed a lack of good sanitation practices and elimination of the pasteurization process by that company, the lack of necessary step to destroy the possible pathogen led to a foodborne infection.
+16) An outbreak of enteric infection occurred in 1996 in the USA.
+Numerous children got sick after the consumption of a specific juice company, investigation was done and the reports showed lack of good sanitation practices and elimination of the pasteurization process by that company, this led to foodborne infection.

 Name the bacteria identified as the cause of the outbreak?